SimonGZ/google-docs-converter/README.md

 - Version 1.0.0: Initial release.
 - Version 1.0.2: Fixing bug with command line argument parser.
-- Version 1.1.0: Exporting Parser and Markdown so they can be imported into other Node projects.
+- Version 1.1.2: Exporting Parser and Markdown so they can be imported into other Node projects.
+Fixing bugs introduced by that change.

 ## Dependencies